ecurrencyhodler/OrdiBird/README.md

 ## 🎮 How to Play

 1. **Play the Game**: Hit SPACE to flap
-2. **Claim Tokens**: When you reach the end, enter your Spark address to claim a BIRD token
+2. **Claim Tokens**: When you reach the end, enter your Spark address to claim a BIRD token (This has been deactivated)

 ## 🔧 Development